Flag IN Thu, Jun 11, 2026 | 06:02 PM IST | Delhi | --°C

 Over time, this limits creativity.
 Fewer risks are taken.
 Fewer new voices are heard.
 What seems like a personal shortcut slowly affects the entire industry.

-Before opening any site that promises free movies, it helps to pause.
-Is this legal?
+Before interacting with any page that claims to offer films illegally, it helps to pause.
 Is my device safe?
 Is waiting a little longer a better option?

 Often, the answer becomes obvious once those questions are asked honestly.

 At The United Indian, we believe readers deserve information that helps them stay safe, not just entertained.
-The internet offers access, but not every form of access is worth the risk.
+The internet offers convenience, but not every shortcut is legal, safe or worth the risk.
 Understanding how such platforms operate and what they expose users to allows people to make better choices.

 In the long run, awareness saves more than time or money.
 It protects devices, data, and the future of cinema itself.